gdsbook/book/notebooks/05_choropleth.md

 distributions, the head tail breaks classifier  can be particularly effective.

-### Jenks Caspall
+### Jenks-Caspall breaks

-This approach, as well as the following two, tackles the classification challenge from a heuristic perspective, rather than from deterministic one.
+This approach, as well as the following two, tackles the classification challenge from a heuristic perspective, rather than from a deterministic one.
-Originally proposed by {cite}`Jenks_1971`, this algorithm aims to minimize the sum of absolute deviations around class means.
+Originally proposed by {cite}`Jenks_1971`, the Jenks-Caspall classification algorithm aims to minimize the sum of absolute deviations around class means.
 The approach begins with a prespecified number of classes and an arbitrary initial set of class breaks - for example using quintiles.
 The algorithm attempts to improve the objective